What is a Law Firm?

 Law firms cater to the interests of companies and private individuals alike, though most of the large law firms deal exclusively with corporate houses, i.e. companies.

 Working at law firms involves dealing with a wide variety of problems that may or may not be restricted to a particular area of the law (depending on the specialization and culture of the firm).
+Most law students in India choose between two primary career tracks when joining a law firm: litigation or corporate.

 Major Law firms have separate litigation and corporate departments.